onuralpszr/clevo_backlit/README.md

 Clevo Keyboard Backlit Driver

-Originally Clevo_wmi driver has to be compile everytime when we install new kernel but this configuration has added DKMS support for this driver We don't have re-compile all the time.
+Originally Clevo_wmi driver has to be compiled everytime when we install a new kernel but this configuration has added DKMS support for this driver We don't have re-compiled all the time.

-When we install the driver and enable it.
-We should see "/sys/devices/platform/clevo_wmi/kbled" this directory and in that directory we should able change backlit color,give effect and all other stuff we can do it.
+When we installed the driver and enable it, we should see "/sys/devices/platform/clevo_wmi/kbled" this directory and in that directory we should able to change backlit color, predefined color effects.

 ## Example Usage